-In the pic below you see a Santee installed on its back. although it gives the impression of a slight 45 degree angle, if you look close it's really just a tee.
+A Santee installed on its back can give the impression of a slight 45-degree angle, but if you look closely it's really just a tee.
 This can cause splash back into the tee area and is just not very functional as a drain in this position.
 Let's just say I have changed many so don't do it.

 The problem with that is the fixture's primary use, on its back, is draining, and most codes don’t allow it.
 Doesn’t matter if you think they should or if you think it's silly.
 Your inspector will not pass it until it's changed.